crestdatasystems/greynoise/README.md

 ## ⚠️ Playbook Backward Compatibility

 - GreyNoise SDK version is upgraded to v3.0.1 in connector version 3.0.0.
-- With this version, There are changes in:
+- With this version, there are changes in:

-1. Data path for various actions.
+1. Data paths for various actions.
 1. CEF fields ingested via on-poll action.
-1. Functionality of **community lookup ip** and **riot lookup ip** can be achived via **ip reputation** action.
+1. Functionality of **community lookup ip** and **riot lookup ip** can be achieved via **ip reputation** action.
 1. **similar noise ips** action is removed.

 ## Configure Webhook in Connector

-- Connector version 3.0.0 supports receving data via webook from GreyNoise.
+- Connector version 3.0.0 supports receiving data via webhook from GreyNoise.
 The detailed steps to configure webhooks in connector are available below:

 ### Configure Administration Settings